cschneid/sinatra-book/book/Testing.markdown

 ### Usage with RSpec

+[RSpec][rs] is the main competitor to Test::Unit.
+It is feature rich and pleasant to read, but to heavy for some.
+Therefore most other frameworks mentioned here (except Minitest, Test::Unit and Cucumber) try to adopt its API without its inner complexity.

 In your spec file or your spec helper, you can setup `Rack::Test` like this:

     # spec/spec_helper.rb